melles1991/usecuewebsite/_posts/2015-04-09-usecues-also-known-as-affordances.md

 ---
-title: "About 'usecues', also known as affordan&shy;ces"
+title: "About 'usecues', also known as affordances"
 ---